atomify/atomify/README.md

 ## Development server

-Atomify includes a simple development server to enable on-the-fly bundling. `atomify.server(opts)` provides basically the same API as `atomify` itself, with a few extra options (documented below) added in.
+Atomify includes a development server that provides things like on-the-fly bundling and live reload/browser sync support to make your workflow lightning fast. `atomify.server(opts)` provides basically the same API as `atomify` itself, with a few extra options (documented below) added in.
 The biggest difference, of course, is that instead of writing to a file or calling a callback function, `atomify.server` responds to http requests.
 The server can also be configured by including a `server` property in the `opts` object when calling `atomify(opts)`.

 Just like with `atomify`, the options passed to `atomify.server` are expected to have a `js` and/or `css` field.
 When the `entry` option of either of these is requested, the server will return the results of bundling your code.
 If you don't want to include the actual path to your entry file in your HTML you can also provide an `alias` option field.
 When the alias path is requested the server will bundle using your `entry` path.